The "Joe Rasmussen Approach to

 cone terminations play a part too in shaping the acoustic response.
 Both

-were clean from any cone mechanical break-up modes, in fact top notch
+were clean from any major cone mechanical break-up modes, in fact top notch

 Just as the step response is